Canopy Care Program

 How is Canopy Care Funded?

-The Canopy Care Program is funded through a $600,000 Inflation Reduction Act Grant from the U.S. Forest Service.
+The Canopy Care Program is funded through a $600,000 Inflation Reduction Act Grant from the Forest Service, an agency of the U.S. Department of Agriculture.
 This grant is part of a $1 billion investment in urban and community forestry across all 50 states as well as several U.S. territories and tribal nations.
 This grant is active from March 2024 through December 2029.

 What If I Don't Live Within a Designated Community?